DREAMING of jetting off to a private island where butlers cater to your every need and empty palm-fringed beaches wait outside your bungalow door?

 6. Private islands are commonplace in the Maldives, with Club Med Kani (below) one of the more affordable options in this notoriously expensive paradise.
 The property offers simple club rooms that enjoy a garden setting, comfortable beachside villas and luxurious overwater bungalows.

 Club Med Kani is in the sparkling blue waters of North Male Atoll, with property speedboats completing the journey from the international airport in just 35 minutes, and guests can join dozens of organised activities or simply hide away to soak up the sun.

 7. Nukubati, a private island in Fiji’s quiet north, caters to seven couples at a time.
 Set inside the Great Sea Reef off Vanua Levu’s north coast, the “eco-chic resort” is owned and operated by locals, with all staff born, raised and trained in the region to offer a sense of place.

 There are four beachside suites, all surrounded by tropical gardens on the shoreline, and three honeymoon beachfront bures with a veranda framing a view across the beach and a private rear patio.

-8. Necker Island, in the British Virgin Islands a stone’s throw from Puerto Rico, is perhaps the world’s most famous private island.
+8. Necker Island (below), in the British Virgin Islands a stone’s throw from Puerto Rico, is perhaps the world’s most famous private island.
 Necker is Richard Branson’s “home and favourite hideaway”, but it also has an assortment of holiday accommodation from the Great House sleeping 18 adults to Balinese-style cottages for two.